iamthatguylook/Penetration-Testing-Notes/Shells and Payloads.md

 - **Stealth**: Attempt to operate undetected and cover tracks by deleting payloads after use.
 - **Documentation**: Record methods attempted, successes, failures, payload names, and file hashes for reporting.

+ # Detection & Prevention

+ ## Monitoring
+ The ATT&CK Framework as defined by MITRE, is "a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations."

+ ## Events To Watch For:

+**File uploads**: Especially with Web Applications, file uploads are a common method of acquiring a shell on a host besides direct command execution in the browser.
+Pay attention to application logs.
+The use of firewalls and anti-virus.
+**Suspicious non-admin user actions**: Issuing commands like whoami by regular users or admins can be a significant indicator of compromise.
+Similarly, users connecting to non-standard SMB shares, such as end host to end host rather than end host to infrastructure server, can also be suspicious.
+To gain more insight, it’s crucial to enable security measures like logging all user interactions, PowerShell logging, and monitoring shell interface usage.
+**Anomalous network sessions**: Users typically follow consistent patterns in their network interactions, such as visiting the same websites and using the same applications regularly.
+Logging and analyzing NetFlow data can help identify unusual network traffic.
+Key indicators of compromise include top talkers, unique site visits, heartbeats on nonstandard ports (e.g., port 4444 used by Meterpreter), remote login attempts, and bulk GET/POST requests in short periods.
+Tools like network monitors, firewall logs, and SIEMs can help manage and analyze network traffic effectively.